Dieting down to get stage lean might be one of the most strict diets on the planet. Let alone dieting down to get IFBB Bikini Pro Stage Lean!

 I have now accomplished my goal of turning pro at the Olympia Amateur South America and I pushed my limits even farther for my most recent show!
 But it certainly wasn’t without its trade offs.

-Here are the top 5 lessons I learned on my road to pro and my advice to you if you’re dreaming about stepping on stage!
+Here are the top 5 lessons I learned on my road to Becoming an IFBB Bikini Pro and my advice to you if you’re dreaming about stepping on stage and entering in an IFBB Bikini Competition!

 Extreme Goals Require Extreme Sacrifices